Kidsfly1/back-end/README.md

 - agentReq: String: false: Male or Female.. etc 255 char max
 - special: String: false: Any special request??
 255 char max
 - upgrades: String: false: Any upgrades purchased?
 255 char max
+- agent_id: Integer: false: Links to the id of the agent responsible

 !IMPORTANT!
 When updating any value you must send all values even values that don't change!